TurningtheFreakingFrogsGay/mod_evasive/README.md

 If this value is set, an email will be sent to the address specified whenever an IP address becomes blacklisted.
 A locking mechanism using /tmp prevents continuous emails from being sent.

-NOTE: Be sure MAILER is set correctly in mod_evasive24.c.
+NOTE: Be sure MAILER is set correctly in mod_evasive.c.
 The default is `/bin/mail -t %s` where %s is used to denote the destination email address set in the configuration.
 If you are running on linux or some other operating system with a different type of mailer, you'll need to change this.